FireDiscordBot/docs/README.md

 Important update for those who make use of Fire's music feature!

-Due to many reasons (Lavalink being a piece of trash, YouTube blocking Fire's IP many times, Lavalink being a piece of trash), I ave removed Fire's music feature completely.
-This will free up a lot of resources on Fire's vps as Lavalink is quite resource intensive, with ram usage in excess of 1.5GB at times, which will allow for more expansion.
+Due to many reasons (Lavalink being a piece of trash, YouTube blocking Fire's IP many times, Lavalink being a piece of trash), I have removed Fire's music feature completely.
+This will free up a lot of resources on Fire's VPS as Lavalink is quite resource intensive, with ram usage in excess of 1.5GB at times, which will allow for more expansion.

 Fire was never made to be a music oriented bot and music was always a low priority.
 I have not changed anything related to music since January 10th as Fire's music has been considered "deprecated" since then.